 He gave the Houston Rockets defensive versatility and the highest perimeter volume of his career (one triple per game, 36.4 percent success rate), all for the clearance price of the veteran's minimum.
 But two shoulder injuries derailed his season—the first requiring a month-long absence, the second rendering him virtually unplayable (25 percent shooting, 2.6 player efficiency rating) in the playoffs.

 It's possible recency bias creates a more muted market than he should otherwise receive.

 His multipositional defense alone makes him valuable in today's Association, and his perimeter development extends his influence to both ends of the court.
 Houston fared 3.5 points better per 100 possessions when he stepped inside the lines.

-The Wizards reportedly expressed interest in Mbah a Moute, per Candace Buckner of the Washington Post, but it's unclear if that remains the case after they reportedly added Jeff Green, according to ESPN.com.
+The Wizards reportedly expressed interest in Mbah a Moute, per Candace Buckner of the Washington Post, but it's unclear how the Green signing impacts that.

 Dirk Nowitzki is a free agent by title only.
 The Dallas Mavericks declined his $5 million team option to increase their buying power, maximized it by getting DeAndre Jordan's agreement to finally come and now could circle back to their longtime franchise face with the same money.

 The Mavs are likely to use their remaining $5 million in cap space to re-sign Nowitzki, league sources told Yahoo Sports' Shams Charania.

 It'd be fun to see how teams value the 40-year-old former MVP.

 He lost whatever athleticism he had, but Father Time has had trouble eroding the Diggler's skill set.
 The 13-time All-Star just set a new personal best with 2.6 threes per 36 minutes, and his 40.9 percent conversion rate was his fourth-highest in 20 NBA seasons.